tabassumnazifa/IUBAT-CGPA-SGPA-calculator/README.md

 * 60–64	          1.00
 * Below 60	      0.00

 ### Note: Fundamental subjects do not consider grades between 60–69.
-They must achieve 70+ to pass.
+They must achieve 70+ to pass...